Traveling to City of Hope as an International Patient

 Traveling to City of Hope

-Our staff will help you adjust to living here in Southern California, regardless of the length of your stay.
+Our staff will help you adjust during your time at our Duarte, CA, hospital, regardless of the length of your stay.
 From coordinating transport from the airport to finding accommodations for yourself and your loved ones, we’re here to help.

 We have relationships with many local hotels that provide discounted rates for City of Hope patients.
 We can also provide information about places to shop, restaurants, rental cars, how to open a bank account and more.